How to Dry Fire Practice & Why it is Very Important

 Here’s more info on setting up an at home dry fire dojo.

 Dry fire tools

-The shot timer never lies – that’s what makes it such a great live fire and dry fire training tool.
-Shot timers tend to cost around $100, so they are a bit of an investment, but are definitely worth working into live fire training.
+The shot timer never lies – that’s what makes it such a great live fire training tool.
+Shot timers tend to cost around $100, so they are a bit of an investment.
+But shot timers are extremely well worth it for live fire training.
 Their par time feature is then utilized in dry fire.

-A shot timer will allow shooters to set a par time and a random start time.
+A shot timer or par timer will allow shooters to set a par time and a random start time.
 This is great for measuring progress on draw times, reloads, and more.
 Push the button for a random start, and complete the drill before the par time buzzer sounds.

 How do I know I’m dry firing correctly?